Three amateur lyric writing mistakes you can stop making today!

 - Use similar rhymes types between verses – avoid changing from tight to slant rhymes between verses

-- Have verses that are consistent, each verse has similar rhythms & melodies, and use the same rhyme scheme
+- Write verses that are consistent, each verse has similar rhythms & melodies, and use the same rhyme scheme

-- Verb tenses should be consistent in each section, all the past or present or future, don’t mix them or the audience is left trying to figure out what you are up to
+- Verb tenses should be consistent in each section, all the past or present or future, don’t mix them or you confuse your audience.
+They don’t have time to figure out the lyrics while they’re listening

 - Use similar or identical rhythms in each verse – I write verse 2+ (especially before writing any verse melodies) with conscious attention to the feel of the accents and rhythms of the original verse

-- Have final arrangement that makes sense and supports the song – It should follow the intensity of the lyric and the dramatic arc of the story.
+- The final arrangement needs to make sense and support the song – It should follow the intensity of the lyric and the dramatic arc of the story.

 Help me paint my wings, I choose golden sunset red.